datalad-handbook/book/docs/basics/101-115-symlinks.rst

 can save you much disk space and time.

 The second advantage is less intuitive but clear for users familiar with Git.
-Small symlinks can be written very very fast when switching :term:`branches`, as opposed to copying and deleting huge data files.
+Small symlinks can be written very very fast when switching :term:`branch`\es, as opposed to copying and deleting huge data files.

 .. gitusernote:: Speedy branch switches